 Soumitri Chattopadhyay

-I am a first year second year Computer Science Ph.D. student at the University of North Carolina at Chapel Hill.
-I am a part of the UNC Biomedical Image Analysis Group, advised by Prof. Marc Niethammer.
-Currently, I am working on semi-supervised multimodal segmentation of 3D medical scans.
+I am a 3rd year Ph.D. student at UC San Diego, Dept. of Computer Science and Engineering.
+I am a part of the Biomedical Image Analysis Group, advised by Prof. Marc Niethammer.
+Currently, I am broadly working on multimodal learning and foundational models for 3D medical image analysis.

-My research interests broadly encompass multimodal learning (Vision + X) for generative computer vision, medical image analysis and fine-grained representation learning.
-Since Summer of '24, I am a research intern at SRI International, working with Anirban Roy on multimodal diffusion models for decoding fMRI to visual content.
-Prior to that, in my first year of PhD, I worked with Prof. Gedas Bertasius on generative modeling for fine-grained discriminative tasks.
+My research interests broadly encompass multimodal learning (Vision + X), medical image segmentation and fine-grained representation learning.
+I transferred to UCSD from UNC Chapel Hill in Fall '25, where I was a CS PhD student previously.
+In Summer of '24, I was a research intern at SRI International, working with Anirban Roy on multimodal diffusion models for decoding fMRI to visual content.
+I also collaborate with Prof. Praneeth Chakravarthula on unified image restoration and Prof. Josep Llados on multimodal document understanding.

 I have also been fortunate enough to have collaborated with several research groups and academic institutions during my undergrad years: Prof. Umapada Pal and Prof. Saumik Bhattacharya at CVPR Unit, Indian Statistical Institute, Kolkata; Prof. Jose Dolz at ETS Montreal; Prof. Yi-Zhe Song at SketchX Lab, CVSSP, University of Surrey.